Rishabh570/refresher/README.md

 # Refresher

-A really impactful way to deal with stress related to _work-life balance_ is to **hear about the same from thousands of people...**
+One of the really impactful way to deal with stress related to _work-life balance_ is to **hear about the same from thousands of people...**

 ## Want to contribute/Improve it? :mag: